jamesaduncan/osom.guide/src/index.md

 OSOM is a template operating model.
 Each organisation is different, and few organisations would be directly mappable onto OSOM directly.
 Instead, it forms a general approach that should be carefully adapted.

-The key to adapting an operating model for any given organisation is to be aware of the trade-offs being made with each compromise, both positive and negative.
+The key to adapting an operating model for any organisation is to be aware of the trade-offs being made with each compromise, both positive and negative.
 That way, governance can be established to balance the negative consequences.

 ## Previous documentation